suehiro/ngx_http_flood_detector_module/README.md

       1     exceeds flood_threshold
       0     doesn't exceed flood_threshold

-if flood_threshold is 0, flood_detectd is 0.
+if flood_threshold directive is 0, flood_detectd is 0.